 You definitely want to clean all your gear of dirt, food, grime, and anything else before putting it away.
 You wouldn’t put dirty clothes back in your dresser, right?
 Don’t be a teenager.’

 Also, when you open up your tent at home, look for any tears or weak seams that need mending.
-Take care of this right away, so your tent is ready for the next trip.
+Take care of this immediately, so your tent is ready for the next trip.

 Roll up your tent and rain fly when putting them away, do not fold them.
 The fabric can weaken over time from the creases created when folded.

-Just like you need to wash your sheets at home, you need to wash your sleeping bag.
+Just like you need to wash your sheets at home, you must wash your sleeping bag.
 Wash your sleeping bag about once a year.
-Obviously, if it gets visibly soiled, then wash it as needed.
+If it gets visibly soiled, then wash it as needed.

 We take ours to the laundromat because they have those badass giant washers and dryers, and it’s a great way to meet interesting people.
 Nope.

 Clean up all the dishes and cookware from your camping trip.
-Give your camp kitchen a good wipe down, so it stays looking nice and is ready for the next adventure.
+Give your camp kitchen a good wipe down, so it looks nice and is ready for the next adventure.
 We love our camp kitchen because it is small, portable, and immensely helpful.

-Even if you didn’t use all the dishes and cookware, they probably got dusty.
-Just give them a quick clean before tucking them into their bins or storage spaces.
+They probably got dusty even if you didn’t use all the dishes and cookware.
+Just clean them before tucking them into their bins or storage spaces.

 Your camp stove will indeed have grease and food stuck to it by the end of your camping trip.
 It will also have dust and dirt from being outdoors.
 Bugs will be especially happy if you never clean your stove, gross.